dbt-labs/dbt-audit-helper/README.md

 - `primary_key_columns` (required): A list of primary key column(s) used to join the queries together for comparison.
 - `columns` (required): The columns present in the two queries you want to compare.
 - `sample_limit`: Number of sample records to return per status.
 Defaults to 20.
+- `event_time`: Timestamp or date column to filter only the overlapping records from both tables.
+Defaults to none.

 #### Usage